nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `Create PR` in the application (1 in the image below).
 If you are not able to find the task visibly, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.

-Enter the command `edit task 1 -n "Merge PR"` to edit the task.
+Then, enter the command `edit task 1 -n "Merge PR"`.

 If done successfully, you should see the new details show up under in the task list of the [current team section](#current-team-section), with the task name of `Merge PR` as shown below.
 You can edit other